500062397/Angular_Project/README.md

 	a.
 To install node: node –v
 	b.
 To install npm: npm -v
 	c.
 To install Angular CLI: npm install -g @angular/cli
 	d.
-Create a new angular project: ng new project_name
+Create a new angular project: ng new project_name (Select SCSS)
 3. Open Powershell and run the command: ExecutionPolicy RemoteSigned -Scope CurrentUser.
 Select option a.
 4. Run Visual Studio Code as administrator.
 5. Run the following commands on the terminal: